aeternity/elixir-node/docs/aeternity-erlang-compatibility.md

 #### Contract Transactions

-##### Scenario with the following Solidity smart contract, containing getter and setter methods, (used calldata parameters are only applicable to this smart contract):
+**Scenario using the following Solidity smart contract, containing getter and setter methods, (used calldata parameters are only applicable to this smart contract):**

 ```
 pragma solidity ^0.4.0;